ZheJiuShiMing/Newbie/README.md

-NewBie
+Newbie
 ======

-A newbie database server based on leveldb
+A database server based on leveldb